Online Grade 8 Social Studies Help

 What's included in the subscription?

-Will this prepare them for high school?
+Will this prepare my child for high school?